 What is Environmental Justice?
 In our complex, increasingly threatened world, how can we make sense of the destruction we see and feel all around us?
 Climate chaos.
 Environmental racism.
 Refugees.
-Loss of civil liberties.
+Militarism.
 Collapsing systems.
-How can we take part in movements that are "life-sustaining"?
+How can we take part in movements that are "lifesustaining"?
 This course will explore these questions in depth, focusing on current issues such as climate change, extractive industries, nuclearism, prison reform, immigration, racism, waste, and colonialism.
 While they may seem at first glance like disparate, disconnected issues, in reality they overlap and intersect in important ways.
 Together we will learn how to understand such interconnections and also take action in ways that benefit our campus and community.

 Course Objectives: